hashicorp/hcl/README.md

 [HCL](https://github.com/hashicorp/hcl) (Hashicorp Configuration Language).
 It has several components, similar to Go's own parser family.
 It provides a set of packages to write tools and customize files written in HCL.
-For example both [`hclfmt`](https://github.com/fatih/hclfmt) and `hcl2json` is written based on these tools.
+For example both [`hclfmt`](https://github.com/fatih/hclfmt) and `hcl2json` (coming soon) is written based on these tools.

 ## API

 If you are already familiar with Go's own parser family it's really easy to dive.
 It basically resembles the same logic.
-Howser there several differences and the implemntation is completely different.
+However there are several differences and the implementation is completely different.
 Right now it contains the following packages:

-* `token`: defines constants reresenting the lexical tokens for a scanned HCL file.
+* `token`: defines constants representing the lexical tokens for a scanned HCL file.
 * `scanner`: scanner is a lexical scanner.
 It scans a given HCL file and returns a stream of tokens.
-* `ast`: declares the types used to repesent the syntax tree for parsed HCL files.
+* `ast`: declares the types used to represent the syntax tree for parsed HCL files.
 * `parser`:  parses a given HCL file and creates a AST representation
-* `printer`: prints any given ast node and formats
+* `printer`: prints any given AST node and formats

-## Why did you create it?
+## Why

-The whole parser familiy was created because I wanted a proper `hclfmt` command, which like `gofmt` formats a HCL file.
+The whole parser family was created because I wanted a `hclfmt` command, which like `gofmt` would format a HCL file.
 I didn't want to use the package [github/hashicorp/hcl](https://github.com/hashicorp/hcl) in the first place, because the lexer and parser is generated and it doesn't expose any kind of flexibility.

 Another reason was that I wanted to learn and experience how to implement a proper lexer and parser in Go.
-It was really fun and I think it was worht it.
+It was really fun and I think it was worth it.

 ## License